TomBrown123/HAWK_UnitreeA1/README.md

 #### RobotSLAMSystem

 - The `RobotSLAMSystem` will be begin on startup if the lidar is connected to the Nvidea NX, otherwise the RobotVisionSystem will start.
 - Both the RobotSLAMSystem and the RobotVisionSystem cannot be run at the same time.
-Attempting this will result in an **Bind client ip&port failed** error for whichever process starts secondly.
+Attempting this will result in a **Bind client ip&port failed** error for whichever process starts second.
 Thus, you must first `kill PID # replace PID with RobotVisionSyst PID` if RobotVisionSystem is running.
 - To start the RobotSLAMSystem, navigate to the RobotSLAMSystem folder in the terminal and type `./start.sh`.
-This currently starts all the relevant nodes and topics for slam and opens a rviz window.
+This currently starts all the relevant nodes and topics for slam and opens a rviz window which visualises the costmap.
-- You can set a goal using the 2d Nav Goal button or directly sending to a command to **/move_base_simple/goal**
+- You can set a goal using the 2d Nav Goal button or by directly sending a command to **/move_base_simple/goal**
 - However, unitl now I have been unable to get it to navigate although data is being published to the **/base_controller_node** from **/cmd_vel**.
 I suspect it is due to the powersupply being unable to supply enough power.
 Test this with the battery.

 #### RobotVisionSystem